aws-samples/aws-serverless-workshops/DevOps/0_CodeStar/README.md

     ![CodeStar 5](images/codestar-5.png)

-1. Cick the **Create Project** button in the lower right corner of the browser window to proceed.
+1. Click the **Create Project** button in the lower right corner of the browser window to proceed.

     ![CodeStar 5b](images/codestar-5b.png)